atbcb/ICTTestingBaseline/docs/07Images.md

 1. Check that aria-hidden is NOT set to true.

 #### Test Results
-* If check 1 fails, then SC 1.1.1 fails and Baseline Requirement 7 fails.
+* If check 1 fails, then SC 1.1.1 and Baseline Requirement 7 fail.
-* If check 2 or 3 fails, then SC 4.1.2 fails and Baseline Requirement 7 fails.
+* If check 2 or 3 fails, then SC 4.1.2 and Baseline Requirement 7 fail.

 ### Decorative Images
 #### Test Instructions